Abu Bakr: Saqifa

 Nevertheless, Abu Bakr and Umar, upon learning of the meeting, became concerned of a potential coup and hastened to the gathering.
 Upon arriving, Abu Bakr addressed the assembled men with a warning that an attempt to elect a leader outside of Muhammad's own tribe, the Quraysh, would likely result in dissension, as only they can command the necessary respect among the community.
-He then took Umar and Abu Ubaidah, by the hand and offered them to the Ansar as potential choices.
+He then took Umar and Abu Ubaidah by the hand and offered them to the Ansar as potential choices.
 Habab ibn Mundhir, a veteran from the battle of Badr, countered with his own suggestion that the Quraysh and the Ansar choose a leader each from among themselves, who would then rule jointly.
 The group grew heated upon hearing this proposal and began to argue amongst themselves.
 The orientalist William Muir gives the following observation of the situation:

 Umar hastily took Abu Bakr's hand and swore his own allegiance to the latter, an example followed by the gathered men.
 The meeting broke up when a violent scuffle erupted between Umar and the chief of the Banu Sa'ida, Sa'd ibn Ubadah.
-This may indicate that the choice of Abu Bakr may not have been unanimous, with emotions running high as a result of the disagreement.
+This event suggests that the choice of Abu Bakr was not unanimous, with emotions running high as a result of the disagreement.

 Abu Bakr was near-universally accepted as head of the Muslim community (under the title of Caliph) as a result of Saqifah, though he did face contention because of the rushed nature of the event.
 Several companions, most prominent among them being Ali ibn Abi Talib, initially refused to acknowledge his authority.
 Among Shi'ites, it is also argued that Ali had previously been appointed as Muhammad's heir, with the election being seen as in contravention to the latter's wishes.
 Abu Bakr later sent Umar to confront Ali, resulting in an altercation which may have involved violence.
 However, after six months the group made peace with Abu Bakr and Ali offered him his allegiance.

-Reign
+Accession

 After assuming the office of Caliph, Abu Bakr's first address was as follows:

-Abu Bakr's reign lasted for 27 months, during which he crushed the rebellion of the Arab tribes throughout the Arabian Peninsula in the successful Ridda Wars.
+Abu Bakr's reign lasted for 27 months, during which he crushed the rebellion of the Arab tribes throughout the Arabian Peninsula in the successful Ridda wars.
 In the last months of his rule, he sent Khalid ibn al-Walid on conquests against the Sassanid Empire in Mesopotamia and against the Byzantine Empire in Syria.
 This would set in motion a historical trajectory (continued later on by Umar and Uthman ibn Affan) that in just a few short decades would lead to one of the largest empires in history.
 He had little time to pay attention to the administration of state, though state affairs remained stable during his Caliphate.
 On the advice of Umar and Abu Ubaidah ibn al-Jarrah, he agreed to draw a salary from the state treasury and discontinue his cloth trade.